 - Add an ad account

 This option moves the Ad account into the Business Manager.
 Meaning the Ad account will “belong” to the Business Manager and your business will own it.
 You’ll be able to manage campaigns and billing for this account.
-You have to add Ad account through this option to be able to accept shared custom audiences.

 - Request access to an ad account